Ved Club

 Key Ingredients

-• Lauha kitta (Maṇḍūra / Purified Iron) – 9 Parts: Purified iron rust.
-Ayurveda uses it to treat anemia, strengthen the liver, and build healthy blood.
+• Lauha kitta (Maṇḍūra / Purified Iron) – 9 Parts

 Dosage & Anupana